 Can you buy lottery tickets with a credit card?

 Sometimes—it depends where you live.
 There are a few reasons many states prohibit using your credit card for lottery ticket purchases.

 There are about two dozen states that outright ban the use of credit cards to buy lottery tickets to prevent people from gambling with money they don’t have in their accounts.

 There are also six states that don’t even sell lottery tickets because they don’t have state lotteries and don’t participate in multi-state lotteries: Alabama, Alaska, Hawaii, Mississippi, Nevada and Utah.

 That leaves the following 21 states that permit the use of credit cards to buy lottery tickets:

 - South Dakota

-Why shouldn’t I buy lottery tickets with a credit card?
+Reasons to avoid buying lottery tickets with a credit card

 Using a credit card for lottery tickets likely won’t yield rewards for many types of reward credit cards.
 This is because reward structures are usually based around points or cash back where gambling isn’t an earning category.
 You’ll need to check the terms and conditions of your specific credit card to find out whether you’ll earn points or not.

 It’s easy to get sucked into the promise of riches.
 But if you’re using a credit card to pay for a chance at winning the lottery, you’re adding to your overall debt.
 If you buy multiple tickets regularly, your yearly costs can quickly snowball.